 Share this dataset on your favorite social media networks.

-Mazurkiewicz, Wojciech; Linfield, Steven; Wójtowicz, Tomasz; Koprowska, Joanna; Witkowska Nery, Emilia, 2026, "Improved antifouling efficiency at decreased switching potential using graphene oxide-silicate matrix co-deposit at carbon fiber microelectrodes", https://doi.org/10.18150/6CDFWJ, RepOD, V1
+Mazurkiewicz, Wojciech; Linfield, Steven; Wójtowicz, Tomasz; Koprowska, Joanna; Witkowska Nery, Emilia, 2026, "Electrochemical and electron microscopy data regarding improved antifouling properties of a carbon fiber microelectrode modified with a graphene oxide-silicate matrix composite", https://doi.org/10.18150/6CDFWJ, RepOD, V3

 Learn about Data Citation Standards.

-carbon fiber microelectrode, FSCV, dopamine, neurotransmitter, antifouling, graphene oxide, silicate matrix
+antifouling, carbon fiber microelectrode, dopamine, FSCV, graphene oxide, neurotransmitter, silicate matrix, electrochemistry

 CC0 Creative Commons Zero 1.0